carvel-dev/imgpkg/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 👍 "I would like to see this addressed as soon as possible" 👎 "There are other more important things to focus on right now"

-We are also happy to receive and review Pull Requests if you want to help working on this issue.
+We are also happy to receive and review Pull Requests if you want to help work on this issue.